rachidelaid/billionaire-appointment-back-end/README.md

 - Run `rails db:create`
 - Run `rails db:migrate`
 - Run `rails db:seed`
+- Run `rails start` to start the server

 This is an API only app.
 Use the [Front-end repository](https://github.com/rachidelaid/billionaire-appointment-front-end) for an user interface.